usmanatron/ansible_backup_postgresql/README.md

-# Ansible Role: template
+# Ansible Role: Backup PostgreSQL Database

-A brief description of the role goes here.
+Backs up a PostgreSQL database daily.
+Keeps the last 30 days of backups by default.
+Assumes the database is local to the machine.

 ## Requirements

-This role assumes the following:

-* TODO
+None

 ## Role Variables